iodepo/odis-arch/_sources/tooling/ckan.md

 #### Login to the Portainer Server

-- you can now login at https://localhost:9443
+- you can now login using your web browser at https://localhost:9443
   - if you receive a message of `Your Portainer instance timed out for security purposes`, this occurs when you do not login within 5 minutes of performing the initial setup.
 You can execute the following (which will give you another 5 minutes